devcarlosperez/CanAccesible/README.md

 - **Axios:** HTTP client for making requests to the backend, handling APIs and receiving responses easily.
 - **BCrypt:** Library for encrypting passwords and securing sensitive user information.
 - **Motion (Framer Motion):** Library for animations and smooth transitions in React components, improving user experience.
+- **Zustand:** Lightweight state management library for React applications, used for managing global application state.
+- **Nominatin API:** External geolocation API used for reverse geocoding to convert coordinates into location names.

+---

 ## Project Structure